 Tayfun Doğan, PhD, The University of Kansas, Lawrence, Kansas, USA

 Edward Hoffman, PhD, Yeshiva University, New York, USA

 Kiran Kumar, PhD, University of Mysore, Mysore

 L R Yagnik, PhD, Sardar Patel University, Rajkot, Gujrat

 Navdeep Singh Tung, PhD, GNDU, Amritsar, Punjab

 Waheeda Khan, PhD, SGT University, Gurgaon, Haryana

 Indian Journal of Positive Psychology (IJPP) is a peer-reviewed research journal published quaterly by Indian Association of Health, Research and Welfare.
-The IJPP is indexed with EBSCO, ProQuest, J-Gate, etc. The journal welcomes the submission of manuscripts that meet the general criteria of scientific excellence in the area of Positive Psychology.
+The IJPP is indexed in EBSCO, ProQuest, Index Copernicus International, Cross Ref (USA), J-Gate, ProQuest Central, USA Library, WorldCat, J-Gate, Academic Search Premier, National Academy of Agricultural Sciences (NAAS), SafetyLit (A Service of WHO).
+The journal welcomes the submission of manuscripts that meet the general criteria of scientific excellence in the area of Positive Psychology from researchers across the world.
 IJPP is published Quarterly (March, June, September and December).

 Manuscripts should be submitted in the format outlined in the Publication Manual of the American Psychological Association (6th edition) and should be sent via email at email@example.com.
 The papers are reviewed by professional reviewers who have specialized expertise in the respective area, and to judge the quality of the paper in a time bound and confidential manner.
 The paper shall be review by double blind review process.